chevere/xr-docs/introduction/README.md

 * You can [configure](../configuration/README.md) the server where your code stream messages to.
 * Calls to `xr()` [helpers](../helpers/README.md) in your code emit a message to the configured xrDebug server.

-xrDebug receives any variable introspection using helpers in your code and then these HTML messages are streamed in the web interface of your xrDebug server.
+xrDebug receives any variable introspection using helpers in your code and then these messages are streamed in the web interface of xrDebug server.

 ## Does it work with X?